MozillaSecurity/FuzzManager/doc/BugzillaVariables.md

-# Bugzilla - Mustache.js variables
+# Bugzilla - Handlebars.js variables
-In the Bugzilla Bug and Comment publication forms, we use [Mustache.js](https://github.com/janl/mustache.js/) to dynamically render variables in the following fields:
+In the Bugzilla Bug and Comment publication forms, we use [Handlebars.js](https://handlebarsjs.com/) to dynamically render variables in the following fields:
 - For bug publication: ***Custom fields*** & ***Description***.
 - For comment publication: ***Comment***.

-## How to use Mustache variables
+## How to use Handlebars variables
-To use a Mustache variable (as the ones listed below), you have to surround your variable with double curly brackets:
+To use a Handlebars variable (as the ones listed below), you have to surround your variable with double curly brackets:
 ```
 {{myvariable}}
 ```

-By default, Mustache will HTML escape the text to be rendered.
+By default, Handlebars will HTML escape the text to be rendered.
 If you want to render your variable as unescaped HTML, you can surround it with triple curly brackets or append a `&` character before its name:
 ```
 {{{myvariable}}}
 {{&myvariable}}
 ```

-If you **don't** want Mustache to render your variable, you can change the default delimiter (`{{}}`), and restore it immediately after:
+If you **don't** want Handlebars to render your variable, you can change the default delimiter (`{{}}`), and restore it immediately after:
 ```
 {{=<% %>=}}
 {{myvariable}}